xpqz/documentation/dotnet-interface/docs/wpf/windows-presentation-foundation/temperature-converter/using-code.md

 [112]  scrTemp.onScroll←'F2C'
 ```

-`TempConverter[114-115]` add the `ScrollBar` to the list of Children managed by the `DockPanel`, and use its SetDock method to cause it to be right-aligned.
+`TempConverter[114-115]` add the ScrollBar to the list of Children managed by the DockPanel, and use its SetDock method to cause it to be right-aligned.
 ```apl
 [114]  sink←dp.Children.Add scrTemp
 [115]  dp.SetDock scrTemp Dock.Right
 ```

-Finally, the `DockPanel` is assigned to the Content property of the `Window`, and the `Window` displayed as in the XAML version of this example.
-Note that a `Window` may contain just one control.
+Finally, the DockPanel is assigned to the Content property of the Window, and the Window displayed as in the XAML version of this example.
+Note that a Window may contain just one control.
 ```apl

 [117]  win.Content←dp